The Yorkshire Regiment,

 Private James Crampton.
 34595.
 9th Battalion the York

-& Lancaster Regiment, formerly the 6th Battalion the Yorkshire Regiment.
+& Lancaster Regiment, formerly 10641the 6th Battalion the Yorkshire Regiment.

 Buried POPERINGHE NEW MILITARY CEMETERY.